lgss/service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 The transactional part of a service -- the dynamically generated pages where users interact with the service -- will typically not be hosted on the `www.gov.uk` domain.
 That means that each service needs its own domain name for the transactional part of the service.

-> Note: This does not apply to the set of interactive tools on GOV.UK known as 'smart answers' which are developed and maintained by GDS in partnership with other government departments.
+> Note: This does not apply to the set of interactive tools on LGSS known as 'smart answers' which are developed and maintained by GDS in partnership with other government departments.

 For all new digital government services GDS will create a domain name of the form `servicename.service.gov.uk` (where "servicename" is a plain English description of the service agreed between the relevant dept/agency and the Government Digital Service).
 This will introduce consistency across central government domains for digital services and remove the dependency on departmental subdomains (which are of course vulnerable to machinery of government changes) and the now-retired DirectGov and BusinessLink online brands.